-- 1. The following programme modules are compulsory: - a. all courses and skills trainings of year 1 (total credit value of 60); - b. all courses and skills training of year 2 (total credits value of 60 credits). - b: Contrary to the regular ES programme, a student can freely choose 2 courses of all offered elective courses of 2.4 and 2.5. - c. the two skills trainings from period 4 of year 3 (6 ECTS). - c: A student may also propose taking an alternative subject representing at least 3 credits that prepares them to do research for the Bachelor thesis.
-Therefore, if a student does not wish to include one of these skills trainings in the flexible bachelor's programme, they should explicitly pay attention to this in the request for approval. - d.
-Passing the final Bachelor thesis is compulsory (12 credits). - 2.
-The remaining 42 can be chosen from elective units of study as specified in article 3.6.2.3 BA EER.
+- 1. The following programme modules are compulsory: - a. all courses and skills trainings of year 1 (total of 60 ECTS); b. all courses and skills trainings of year 2 (total of 60 ECTS). - b: Contrary to the regular ES programme, a student can freely choose 2 courses of all offered elective courses of 2.4 and 2.5. - c. the two skills trainings from period 4 of year 3 (6 ECTS).

+c: A student may also propose taking an alternative subject representing at least 3 ECTS that prepares them to do research for the Bachelor thesis.
+Therefore, if a student does not wish to include one of these skills trainings in the flexible bachelor's programme, they should explicitly pay attention to this in the request for approval.

+d.
+Passing the final Bachelor thesis is compulsory (12ECTS).